Temporal Ordered Clustering in Dynamic Networks: Unsupervised and Semi-supervised Learning Algorithms: Solving the Optimization Problem

-The precision of a given estimator $\phi$ can be written in the form of a sum over all graphs $H$:
+The precision of a given estimator $\phi$ can be written in the form of a sum over all graphs $H_n$:

-Here $\bpi$ and $\cG$ are the random quantities in the conditional expectation.
+Here $\bpi$ and $\cG_n$ are the random quantities in the conditional expectation.
 We formulate the optimal estimator as the one that gives maximum precision for a given minimum density.
-To form the an optimal estimator, it is then sufficient to choose, for each $H$, a partial order $\phi(H)$ that maximizes the expression
+For an estimator to be optimal, it is then sufficient to choose, for each $H_n$, a partial order $\phi(H_n)$ that maximizes